 The course is different from other freshman-oriented courses.
 It is not a “history course for engineers.”
 And it is not an “engineering course for humanists.”

 It is an interdisciplinary course that uses multiple perspectives to understand materials innovation.
 A wide range of departments including engineering, anthropology, classics, history, English, sociology, and philosophy participate in its teaching.
-Today, students need the ability to make connections across disciplines.

 Students refer to IMOS as a “bridge course” that provides the “connecting dots” between different classes.